Guidelines for Implementing and Auditing Differentially Private Systems: Differential Privacy

-\paragraph{Who Shares the Budget?} In addition to deciding the numeric scale of the privacy budget $\epsilon_B$, when a differentially private API giving access to a dataset will be shared amongst many users, an important design decision is what group of users will share the privacy budget.
-The tradeoffs to consider include the strength of the final guarantee, and how much of that guarantee relies on the mathematics of differential privacy (as opposed to the contractual obligations of the users), together with the rate at which the ``privacy budget'' (and hence the useful lifetime of the dataset) will be expended.
-There are many choices that can be made here, but we focus on two natural ones: \begin{enumerate} \item \textbf{One (Global) Privacy Budget}: The safest decision (and the only one whose global guarantees rely only on the mathematics of differential privacy, rather than legal obligation) is to have a single privacy budget shared by (and depleted via the actions of) all users.
+Two of the most natural choices are the following: \begin{enumerate} \item \textbf{One (Global) Privacy Budget}: The safest of the two (and the only one whose global guarantees rely only on the mathematics of differential privacy, rather than legal obligation) is to have a single privacy budget split among (and depleted via the actions of) all users.
 This offers the rigorous protections of differential privacy (and all of the interpretations discussed in Section \ref{sec:promised}) \emph{no matter how those users behave}, even if they aggregate all of their findings collectively, with the goal of trying to violate the privacy of a particular individual.
-On the other hand, in applications in which many independent groups wish to have access to the same dataset for different purposes, we expect that this approach will often exceed reasonable privacy budgets very quickly, and so it may be reasonable to consider a less conservative solution. \item \textbf{Separate Privacy Budgets Across Organizational Structures --- With Contractual Protections}: One important use case is when there are many organizationally distinct groups of users (e.g. research groups at different universities, internal analytics teams in different parts of an organizational structure), etc. who may have no need or intention of communicating with one another over the course of their data analysis.
+In such cases, where the privacy budget is a shared resource, it often also makes sense to make the outputs of the system available to all users.
+However, in applications in which many independent groups wish to have access to the same dataset for different purposes, we expect that this sharing approach will often exceed reasonable privacy budgets very quickly (since each group will need a minimal privacy budget level to ensure accuracy for some of their analyses).
+In this case it may be reasonable to consider an alternative solution. \item \textbf{Separate Privacy Budgets Across Organizational Structures --- with Contractual Protections}: One important use case is when there are many organizationally distinct groups of users (e.g. research groups at different universities, internal analytics teams in different parts of an organizational structure), etc. who may have no need or intention of communicating with one another over the course of their data analysis.
 If each of these groups is given their \emph{own} privacy budget, the guarantees of differential privacy (and all of the interpretations discussed in Section \ref{sec:promised}) will hold for each of these groups in isolation, \emph{so long as they do not share information with each other}.
-This guarantee may be acceptable, especially if additional legal protections are added on: for example, as a condition for obtaining access to the differentially private API, a research group may have to sign a contract forbidding them from sharing information obtained through the API with other research groups.
-In this case, the overall privacy guarantee will come from a combination of mathematical protections and legal protections. \end{enumerate} While affording different groups separate privacy budgets does offer a meaningfully weaker guarantee given the same value of $\epsilon$, we expect that in many cases --- when paired with appropriately designed access control and contractual obligation --- the protection it affords will be sufficiently strong, while allowing for substantially longer-lived data re-use as well as more precise analytical results for each group, compared to requiring a single, shared privacy budget.
+This guarantee relies on appropriately designed access control and may be acceptable, especially if additional legal protections are added on: for example, as a condition for obtaining access to the differentially private API, a research group may have to sign a contract forbidding them from sharing information obtained through the API with other research groups.
+In this case, the overall privacy guarantee will come from a combination of mathematical protections and legal protections. \end{enumerate} The choice between the two options, of course, depends on an organization's policy and technical capabilities.
+An alternative to both of these options is a static data release.
+In such a case, the data curator should assemble a set of use cases and prepare a differentially private data release that satisfies most of them.